Direct Routing

 Dual-Port VRRP Direct – Provider-independent IP

-This configuration allows you to use your own Public IP addresses for the LAN.
-Equinix must originate the public IP addresses, which must be a minimum of IPv4 /24 or IPv6 /48.
+This configuration allows you to use your own public IP addresses for the LAN.
+Your subnets must be a minimum of /24

 You must provide the switching network between your Layer 2 switches.